Woodley Coal Basins

 The map shows pit buildings adjacent to the basin but it does not show the shaft.
 The shaft in Coal Pit Field was probably a ventilation shaft.

-In the same way, coal gained here would have been taken by boat to Ashton's Private Branch Canal and used to power Woodley Mill.
+Similarly, coal from here would have been transported by boat to Ashtons' Private Branch to power Woodley Mill.